 .

 I'm also using lightline status line.
 Lightline's solarized, PaperColor, and one colorschemes automatically adjust based on background color (light or dark) when vim is opened, although the plugin doesn't do this when vim is already opened.
-To get lightline to work we have to do the following.
+To get lightline to work we have to do the following:

 set laststatus=2